 - Immediately visit a dentist or oral surgeon to ensure the best possible chance for a successful procedure.

-Your teeth and the surrounding structures may require the additional expertise of an endodontist to perform root canal therapy or a restorative dentist to repair damage or create new teeth.
+Your teeth and the surrounding structures may require the additional knowledge and experience of an endodontist to perform root canal therapy or a restorative dentist to repair damage or create new teeth.
 Fortunately, dental implants have progressed and can replace the function and cosmetic appearance of natural teeth.

 Recovering from Facial Trauma